pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = Will this plugin slow down my website speed? =

-Premium Addons for Elementor is light weight and we also gave you the control to enable only the elements you actually use on your website for faster performance.
+Premium Addonsis light weight and we also gave you the control to enable only the elements you actually use on your website for faster performance.

 = Is this plugin 100% Ads Free? =

-Premium Addons for Elementor is 100% Ads Free, Ads can only be detected from Youtube videos, that can be added to Premium Widgets ( eg. Modal Box, Video Box, Blog, etc.)
+Premium Addonsis 100% Ads Free, Ads can only be detected from Youtube videos, that can be added to Premium Widgets ( eg. Modal Box, Video Box, Blog, etc.)

 == Screenshots ==

 1. Premium Addons Dashboard Tab
-2. Premium Blog Widget for Elementor
+2. Premium Blog Widget
-3. Premium Media Grid Widget for Elementor
+3. Premium Media Gallery Widget
-4. Premium Dual Heading Widget for Elementor
+4. Premium Dual Heading Widget
-5. Premium Carousel Widget for Elementor
+5. Premium Carousel Widget
-6. Premium Progress Bar Widget for Elementor
+6. Premium Progress Bar Widget
-7. Premium Lottie Animations Widget for Elementor
+7. Premium Lottie Animations Widget
-8. Premium Team Members Widget for Elementor
+8. Premium Team Members Widget
-9. Premium Video Box Widget for Elementor
+9. Premium Video Box Widget
-10. Premium Pricing Table Widget for Elementor
+10. Premium Pricing Table Widget
-11. Premium Blog Widget for Elementor
+11. Premium Blog Widget
-12. Premium Image Separator Widget for Elementor
+12. Premium Image Separator Widget
-13. Premium Counter Widget for Elementor
+13. Premium Counter Widget
-14. Premium Progress Bar Widget for Elementor
+14. Premium Progress Bar Widget

 == Changelog ==

+= 4.9.46 =

+- Fixed: Copy/Paste Element buttons not showing on Elementor editor.
+- Fixed: Icon Color and Stroke Color not applied on SVG icons when SVG Draw option is disabled in Bullet List widget.
+- Fixed: Clipped Background effect in Heading widget not working with older macOS versions.

+= 4.9.45 =

+- Tweak: Added option to show/hide download button for self-hosted videos in Media Grid widget.
+- Tweak: Added option to align icon to bottom in Heading widget.
+- Fixed: PHP Warning `Constant FILTER_SANITIZE_STRING is deprecated` with PHP v8.1

+= 4.9.44 =

+- Fixed: Mega Menu widget not working since v4.9.43

+= 4.9.43 =

+- Tweak: Added VH unit for Height option in Modal Box widget.
+- Fixed: Console errors in Mega Menu widget.

+= 4.9.42 =

+- Tweak: Mega Menu widget performance improved.
+- Fixed: CSS class not properly added in Bullet List widget.
+- Fixed: Mega Menu widget compatibility issue with Flex Container element.

+= 4.9.41 =

+- Tweak: Added Transition Speed option for carousel in Blog widget.
+- Tweak: Bullet List widget HTML markup improved for better SEO optimization.
+- Tweak: Added alternative method to detect location in Display Conditions feature.
+- Fixed: Image is clicked twice to navigate to the post's page on iOS in Blog widget.

+= 4.9.40 =

+- Fixed: Videos in Modal Box widget still playing after the modal box is closed.
+- Fixed: Google page insights error with Mega Menu widget.
+- Fixed: Modal Box widget not working properly with Elementor Loop Builder.

 = 4.9.39 =